^

 +

-In cases of protracted course with ineffectiveness of conventional methods of therapy, there may be a need for identification of mycoplasmal, chlamydial or other infections.
-To this end, PCR smears from the pharynx and / or nose are used and seeded from the pharynx and nose to the usual nutrient media and Saburo medium (for detection of mycoses).
+In cases of protracted course with the ineffectiveness of conventional methods of therapy, it may be necessary to identify mycoplasma, chlamydial or other infections.
+For this purpose, PCR of pharyngeal and/or nasal smears and sowing of discharge from the pharynx and nose on conventional nutrient media and Sabouraud's medium (to identify mycoses) are used.

 Instrumental methods

-In all situations, especially in severe or complicated cases, a rhinoscopy is performed, which reveals the swelling, edema and flushing of the nasal mucosa, as well as the mucous or mucopurulent discharge.
+In all situations, especially in severe or complicated cases, rhinoscopy is performed, which reveals swelling, edema and hyperemia of the nasal mucosa, as well as mucous or mucopurulent discharge.

-Usually differential diagnostics of acute rhinopharyngitis is indicated only in its prolonged course, when it is necessary to exclude the non-infectious nature of the disease - allergic and vasomotor rhinitis, pollinosis.
-Diphtheria of the nose, foreign body of the nasal cavity.
-The main importance is the history, ENT examination, including the endoscopy of the nasal cavity, the x-ray of the nose, and sometimes the nasopharynx (fibroscopy), ultrasound scanning.
+Usually, differential diagnostics of acute nasopharyngitis is indicated only in its protracted course, when it is necessary to exclude the non-infectious nature of the disease - allergic and vasomotor rhinitis, hay fever, nasal diphtheria, foreign body in the nasal cavity.
+Of primary importance are the anamnesis, ENT examination, including endoscopy of the nasal cavity, radiography of the nose, and sometimes the nasopharynx (fibroscopy), ultrasound scanning.

 You are reporting a typo in the following text: